|This is my first mindful-eating anniversary.|

 I wanted to be able to sit down on the floor again, which I could no longer do, and I wanted to be able to get down on my knees and clean out the bathtub without it causing pain.

-However, going back to a full low-carb diet wasn't an option.
-While low carb is compatible with celiac disease, it's not compatible with the Graves' disease.
+However, going back to a very low-carb diet wasn't an option.
+While very low carb is compatible with celiac disease, it's not compatible with the Graves' disease.
 Especially, since my body was rejecting all of the fat in the low-carb breakfast I was already eating.

 |Low carb contains too much fat and not enough carbs,|